matedro/444_practice_app/README.md

 # SWEN-444 Practice Webapp: React
-A basic React webapp to "register" for the International Pencil Pushers Conference in Boring, Oregon
+A basic React webapp to "register" for the National Pencil Pushers Conference in Boring, Oregon

 Matt Robison, Spring 2020